mryap/fierce-robin/src/pages/index.md

           your website, mobile app, or product, and that the best method of learning about your customers is through iterative testing and experimentation.
+      - answer: >-
+          Hypotheses are statements, not open-ended questions.
+They address a question with a proposed solution.

+          Crafting a hypothesis to address an open question or problem on your website enforces a well-rationalized, thoughtful proposal for how to address that problem.
+        question: What are Hypotheses?
   - actions:
       - label: Let Get Started
         url: /contact